rasundsbak/rtd-tutorial/docs/source/index.rst

 In this project, We use Sphinx to formulate our ideas: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html

-Run large language models through Educloud UiO¶
+Run large language models through Educloud UiO
 ===============================================

 Here, you will learn how to set up your own virtual environment at the UiO Nvidia Cluster.
 This repo is a part of a course held as a part of Digital Scholarship Days 2025.
 The course is for employees at the University of Oslo.
 If you are in our interest group, `you may sign up here <https://www.ub.uio.no/english/courses-events/events/dsc/2025/digital-scholarship-days/01-run%20large%20language%20models%20through%20Educloud%20UiO>`_